 As the Listings Project team, we are continually mindful of our unusual role at the intersection of community, technology, real estate and art.
 We continue to vet each listing, speaking directly with every poster, and have connected countless people with apartments, roommates, art studios, exhibition opportunities and jobs — not to mention friends, soul mates, creative collaborators, patrons and backup singers.

-Jordan Delzell, our Community Manager, is a liaison and caretaker of our community.
-She offers customer support rooted in empathy, personally corresponds with each lister on an individual basis, and reviews all listings to ensure that they meet our community standards.
-Jordan is a visual artist and researcher.
-She received a dual BFA/BA from The New School in Integrated Design and Visual Studies & Psychology.
+Mahayla Laurence, is one half of our Community Management team.
+She is a liaison and caretaker of our community, offering customer support rooted in empathy.
+She personally corresponds with each lister on an individual basis, and reviews all listings to ensure that they meet our community standards.
+Mahayla is also an actor and a writer.
+She received a BFA from NYU Tisch School of Arts for Drama and was awarded the Beth Turner Award for Scholarship in the African Diaspora.

 Scott Trudeau, our CTO, is responsible for all of the technology that keeps Listings Project running & growing.
 He brings a breadth of experience building both the technical and team capacity at non-profits and media companies, partnering with Stephanie to lead all areas of tending the community and systems to support it.
 At home, he is an equity and climate-focused urbanist advocating for sustainable and inclusive policies in his city and region.